joaoubaldo/dirshare/README.md

 Requirements
 ------------

-Besides python requirements that setuptools install, a mongo database server is needed.
+Besides dependencies that setuptools install, a mongo database server is needed.

 Configuration